Prestellar Cores in Turbulent Clouds: Numerical Modeling and Evolution to Collapse: Numerical Simulations

 in which $N_\mathrm{core,res}$ is an arbitrary threshold, such that only those cores satisfying \cref{eq:resolvedness_criterion} are considered as being fully ``resolved''.
 In this work, we adopt a fiducial choice $N_\mathrm{core,res} = 8$ unless otherwise stated.
 This choice is conservative, in the sense that cores with e.g. $N_\mathrm{core,res} = 4$ would still be marginally resolved.

-In \citetalias{moon24}, we show (see Fig. 8b there) that for given mean core density $\bar\rho$ (where $\bar\rho$ is a factor 1.5-2.5 above the density at the edge for critical cores), the smallest possible $r_\mathrm{crit}$ is that for the case without turbulence, i.e. the radius of a critical Bonnor-Ebert sphere,
+In \citetalias{moon24}, we show (see Figure 8(b) there) that for given mean core density $\bar\rho$ (where $\bar\rho$ is a factor 1.5-2.5 above the density at the edge for critical cores), the smallest possible $r_\mathrm{crit}$ is that for the case without turbulence, i.e. the radius of a critical Bonnor-Ebert sphere $R_\mathrm{BE}$ (\cref{eq:rbe}).
 Because $R_\mathrm{BE}/L_{J,0}=0.43 (\bar{\rho}/\rho_0)^{-1/2}$ decreases when the core density is larger compared to the average in the box, it becomes more difficult to resolve cores forming in higher density regions.
 Together, \cref{eq:rbe} and \cref{eq:resolvedness_criterion} imply that $\Delta x$ must vary as the inverse square root of the density in order to satisfy a fixed resolution criterion.
-The increase of density variance with Mach number (\cref{eq:lognormal_var}) implies the numerical resolution requirements become more stringent in simulations of more highly turbulent clouds.
+As we point out below (see \cref{eq:lognormal_var}), the increase of density variance with Mach number implies the numerical resolution requirements become more stringent in simulations of more highly turbulent clouds.

-In many simulations of gravoturbulent fragmentation, resolution is controlled via \ac{AMR}, with the typical criterion that the local Jeans length must always be resolved by a fixed number of cells ($\Delta x = L_J/N_J \equiv c_s[\pi/(G\rho)]^{1/2}/N_J$; $N_J = 4$ was originally recommended by \citealt{truelove97} to avoid artificial fragmentation, while more stringent $N_J = 30$ was suggested by \citealt{federrath11} to resolve local turbulence).
-Since the mass resolution under this criterion varies as $M\propto \rho^{-1/2}$, if strictly applied it could imply that the precursor to a given core (in a Lagrangian sense) is not necessarily resolved before it becomes self-gravitating.
-An alternative approach of \ac{AMR} with fixed mass resolution \citep[or Lagrangian methods such as that of ][]{hopkins16}, i.e. $\Delta x \propto \rho^{-1/3}$ instead of $\Delta x \propto \rho^{-1/2}$, would impose greater resolution demands in a larger fraction of the domain, but would ensure that the precursor material of a given core is resolved.
+In many simulations of gravoturbulent fragmentation, resolution is controlled via \gls{AMR}, with the typical criterion that the local Jeans length must always be resolved by a fixed number of cells ($\Delta x = L_J/N_J \equiv c_s[\pi/(G\rho)]^{1/2}/N_J$; $N_J = 4$ was originally recommended by \citealt{truelove97} to avoid artificial fragmentation, while more stringent $N_J = 30$ was suggested by \citealt{federrath11} to resolve local turbulence).
+Since the mass resolution under this criterion varies as $\Delta m\propto \rho^{-1/2}$, if strictly applied it could imply that the precursor to a given core (in a Lagrangian sense) is not necessarily resolved before it becomes self-gravitating.
+An alternative approach of \gls{AMR} with fixed mass resolution \citep[or Lagrangian methods such as that of ][]{hopkins16}, i.e. $\Delta x \propto \rho^{-1/3}$ instead of $\Delta x \propto \rho^{-1/2}$, would impose greater resolution demands in a larger fraction of the domain, but would ensure that the precursor material of a given core is resolved.
 However, even with fixed mass resolution as set by a target mass to be resolved, substructure due to turbulence introduced at early, low density stages, can potentially be missed depending on the sonic scale in a simulation; we return to this issue below.